 Use radio buttons if the user should see the choices without further interaction.

-Do not use a radio button to initiate an action.
+Don’t use a radio button to initiate an action.
 Consider using a push button instead.

 Radio buttons are not dynamic; their content or labels should not change depending on the context.